genicam/harvesters/README.rst

     h.add_cti_file('path/to/gentl_producer.cti')

-Note that you can add more CTI files on a single Harvester Core object.
+Note that you can add **one or more CTI files** on a single Harvester Core object.
 To add another CTI file, just repeat calling ``add_cti_file`` method passing another target CTI file:

 .. code-block:: python